codenotary/codenotary.io/pages/blog/codenotary-timestamp-service-for-devs.md

 * Simply timestamp files and sources to doublecheck at any time in the future if these are still the same (backup/restore)

 **Simply request your API key and get started within a minute!
-This service is free forever and was built using Open Source!** :trophy:
+This service is free forever and was built using Open Source!**

 Notarized assets informations is stored in a tamperproof ledger with cryptographic verification backed by [immudb](https://codenotary.com/technologies/immudb/), the immutable database.